 deploy command, so that Kubernetes can pull the images when the containers are created.

 The following example reads a password from a file, and passes it to the

 $ cat my-dockerhub-password.txt | kubectl cloudflow deploy /path/to/sensor-data-scala/target/sensor-data-scala.json -u <your docker hub username> --password-stdin

-If your docker repository is public you can omit credentials with the
+If your docker repository is public, or if image pull secrets are already setup in your Kubernetes cluster to pull from your docker repository, you can omit credentials with the

 --no-registry-credentials flag, which is shown in the following example:

 $ kubectl cloudflow deploy /path/to/sensor-data-scala/target/sensor-data-scala.json --no-registry-credentials

 If the command goes through you will see the following output:

 Once all streamlets are up in their pods, you can see them running using the following command:

 $ kubectl cloudflow status sensor-data-scala Name: sensor-data-scala Namespace: sensor-data-scala Version: 484-199a3c1-dirty Created: 2020-06-10 22:28:32 +0200 CEST Status: Running STREAMLET POD READY STATUS RESTARTS http-ingress sensor-data-scala-http-ingress-6f4b677c84-8gtk7 1/1 Running 0 invalid-logger sensor-data-scala-invalid-logger-f76667866-lffmk 1/1 Running 0 metrics sensor-data-scala-metrics-859d9cf974-vrpzs 1/1 Running 0 valid-logger sensor-data-scala-valid-logger-6946746b4b-bpqdc 1/1 Running 0 validation sensor-data-scala-validation-b7f85669d-kkpx9 1/1 Running 0